mbianchidev/mbianchidev/note-to-colleagues.md

 Are you asking me to do something?
 Context (and your subjective urgency evaluation), please.

+Context is love, context is life.

 ## Communication

-- Email ✅ - I check it twice a day (morning and afternoon)
+- Email ✅ - I usually check it twice a day (morning and afternoon)
 - Slack ✅ - Love them messages and huddles, I check it every 1 hour or so unless I'm mentioned
 - Phone (work) ✅ - I reply if I am on-call or if it's an emergency, otherwise I will call you back when I'm available
-- Phone (personal) ❌ - You probably won't have my personal number (sorry, I separate 100% work and personal life)
+- Phone (personal) ❌ - You probably won't have my personal number (sorry, I separate 99.9% work and personal life)
 - Jira or similar sw ❌ - I might be involved in 50+ tickets at the same time, so please message me on Slack or send me an email if you need me to do or check something.
 - Social media 🟡 - I check them once a day and sometimes I don't reply at all, so please don't use them for work-related stuff!